 You did not hear it here first, but it bears repeating: train your legs.
-Leg day can be a painful, DOMS-inducing experience but ignoring your lower half also robs the body of more muscle, enhanced movement, and increased calorie burn.
+Leg day can be a painful, DOMS-inducing experience, but ignoring your lower half also robs the body of more muscle, enhanced movement, and increased calorie burn.
 Also, do you want to look like Hercules upstairs and Chicken Little from the waist down?

-The Best Leg Exercises
+20 Best Leg Exercises

 - Front Squat